 HI: पर्दा [pardaa] – RO: perdea – EN meaning: curtain (subst)

-HI: मुसाफ़िर [musaafir] – musafir - EN meaning: traveler/guest (subst) -> this isn’t exactly a perfect synonym, though the coincidence is pretty awesome, let me expain why: “musaafir” in Hindi/Urdu (and Arabic) means “traveler”.
-In the Romanian language the same word stands for “guest”, which can only mean that a few centuries ago some people arrived in Eastern Europe calling themselves “musaafir” (travelers) – the people living in Wallachia and Transilvania must have picked the word up and name the newcomers in the same way they called themselves.
+HI: मुसाफ़िर [musaafir] – musafir – EN meaning: traveler/guest (subst) -> this isn’t exactly a perfect synonym, though the coincidence is pretty awesome, let me expain why: “musaafir” in Hindi/Urdu (and Arabic) means “traveler”.
+In the Romanian language the same word stands for “guest”, which maybe means that a few centuries ago some people arrived in Eastern Europe calling themselves “musaafir” (travelers) – the people living in Wallachia and Transilvania must have picked up the word and name the newcomers in the same way: musafiri.

 HI: चाय [caay] – RO: ceai – EN meaning: tea (subst)

 HI: तुम/तू [tum/tuu] – RO: tu/voi – EN meaning: you (pron.
 2nd pers singular and plural)

 HI: दुश्मन [dushman] – RO: duşman – EN meaning: enemy (subst)

 HI: ससुर [sasur] – RO: socru – EN meaning: father-in-law (subst) – I recently found out that both Romanians and Indians (especially males) have a broad variety of swear words referring to the father-in-law.
 I wonder why…